ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/Datastreaming.md

 There is a Kafka cluster at `livedata.isis.cclrc.ac.uk`.
 Port 9092 is used for the primary Kafka broker.
 A web interface is available on port 8080.

-The production server does not auto-create topics this means that when a new real instrument comes online corresponding topics must be created on this cluster, which is done as part of the install script.
+The production server auto-creates topics when those topics are produced to; consuming however does not create them.

 Credentials for the cluster can be found in Keeper, under `ds streaming container user`.
 The machine is reachable by SSH with these credentials.